CavernCrawlers/CavernCrawlers.github.io/CoreRules.md

 This is a [Constitution](RulesSynopsis.md#ability%20check) check vs a given difficulty.
 If the check is failed, the character gains a level of [Exhaustion](Combat.md#exhaustion).
 #### Perception
 This is a [Skilled](RulesSynopsis.md#Skilled%20Check) Wisdom check involving one of the actor's senses (typically sight or hearing) that all characters are considered to be skilled in.
+#### Search
+This is a [Skilled](RulesSynopsis.md#Skilled%20Check) Intelligence check involving one of the actor's senses (typically sight or hearing) that all characters are considered to be skilled in.
 #### Stealth
 This is a [skilled](RulesSynopsis.md#Skilled%20Check) check in which the actor attempts to remain unnoticed.
 Only **Rogues** and **Rogue-Hybrids** are considered skilled in this normally.
 Frequently this is resolved as a contested check vs. any potential observers perception.
 #### Surprise